willcl-ark/bitcoin-core-docker/README.md

 By default, images are created with a `bitcoin` user/group using a static UID/GID (`101:101` on Debian and `100:101` on Alpine).
 You may customize the user and group ids using the build arguments `UID` (`--build-arg UID=<uid>`) and `GID` (`--build-arg GID=<gid>`).

-If you'd like to use the pre-built images, uou can also customize the UID/GID on runtime via environment variables `$UID` and `$GID`:
+If you'd like to use the pre-built images, you can also customize the UID/GID on runtime via environment variables `$UID` and `$GID`:

 ```sh
 ❯ docker run -e UID=10000 -e GID=10000 -it --rm bitcoin/bitcoin \